 National output, income and expenditure, are generated when there is an exchange involving a monetary transaction.
 However, for an individual economic transaction to be included in aggregate national income it must involve the purchase of newly produced goods or services.
 In other words, it must create a genuine addition to the ‘value’ of the scarce resources.
-For example, a transaction that involves selling a second-hand good, and which was new two years ago does not add to national income, though the original production and purchase does.
+In the case of a transaction involving selling a second-hand good, and which was new two years ago, no value is added to national income – though the original purchase of the new good does.
 Transactions which do not add value are called transfers, and include second-hand sales, gifts and welfare transfers paid by the government, such as disability allowance and state pensions.

 The creation of national income